African Ghanaian Wax Print Fabrics, Why Buy it.

-So you think Ghanaian wax print cotton fabrics are too busy with motives and colours?
-You are wrong.
-Our Ghana Ntoma as we affectionately call it, is our nation’s most treasured fashion asset and pride.
+African wax print cotton fabrics from Ghana has hit the international fashion scene if you are already not aware?
+And, you will soon know why.
+So, our Ghana Ntoma as we affectionately call it, is our nation’s most treasured fashion asset and pride.
 This is because, it forms a part of the everyday fashion of the people.
 As a matter of fact, you do not have to be rich to own a tradtional Kaba (blouse) and Slit (long skirt) with (nkatuo) cloth covering.

 Now, these African print fabrics may look busy.
 More over, they might have these often complicated motifs, overlapping shapes and colours.
 Yet, these are the same attributes which make them irresistable.
 Take this as an example, have you ever tried so hard to match a lock coloured top with other accessories.
 Not with our tradtional cotton fabrics or Hollandais.
 They surely rock front or back.
 Ankara or wax print cotton fabrics are so so easy to match with any outfits.
 Think casual colourful off shoulder bright coloured top over pair of dark blue jeans.
 Here are examples of other ways to rock our African print fabric in 2021.

 5 Popular Ways to Wear Ghana Print Fabric Ntoma